iipr/solar-irradiance/tables.md

 # Results tables

 - [Big table](https://delicias.dia.fi.upm.es/nextcloud/index.php/s/X6ssdscgJnzingZ)
-  that summarises results for all models.
+  that summarises results for all relevant models.
 Some important columns are:
     - **Key**: Key or abbreviated name for a model with certain characteristics.
-               From the key you can understand the target variable, timestep and network type.
+               From the key, the target variable, timestep and network type can be understood.
     - **Model**: The kind of neural network.
 The detailed architecture can be depicted in the [model graph](https://delicias.dia.fi.upm.es/nextcloud/index.php/s/ZsKnRZXSFD8omXC).
     - **Target**: Variable that is predicted.